the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Fix - Ensure that events that have venues assigned can updated successfuly on all browsers.
+[TEC-4596]

 = [6.0.6] 2022-12-14 =

 * Fix - Fixed for the migration state in the view not being handled properly when preview is unsupported and a migration error happens simultaneously.
 [TEC-4482]